sajaldebnath/topic_sentiment_analysis/README.md

 * Organizing unstructured text data for further analysis.

-Since I am working on user reviews dataset, I am using LDA as it is easier to implement and provides fairly accurate result.
+Since I am working on a user reviews dataset, I am using LDA, which is easier to implement and provides fairly accurate results.

 2. **Sentiment Analysis**: